 Bike manufacturers have become pretty good at speccing complete bikes, however, there are always mountain bike upgrades to be made along the way.
 The great thing about mountain bikes is that parts can be swapped out and replaced with something different or better; you just have to pay attention to sizing and compatibility.

-Our suggestions come highly recommended by our editors to help eek every last bit of performance out of your ride.
-Scroll down for the best mountain bike upgrades you can make regardless of your ability.
+Our suggestions are geared towards general trail riding and come highly recommended by our editors to help eek every last bit of performance out of your ride.
+Scroll down for the best mountain bike upgrades you can make whatever your riding ability.

 Best mountain bike upgrades

 Everybody is different, so a saddle that keeps one person happy on an all-day epic might be a cruel form of medieval torture for another.
 The wrong shape or width saddle will leave your rear end sore, and it can inhibit blood flow and compress nerves around your nether regions.

 The wrong saddle can also cause you to ride in an awkward position in search of comfort, and lead to alignment problems, muscle imbalances as well as impact your power delivery.

 That means there is a lot that goes into designing the best mountain bike saddles so it's worth doing some research and considering what you need from a saddle and what shape you are looking for.